William, Prince of Orange: Early life

 Prince William was the eldest son of King William III of the Netherlands and his first wife, Princess Sophie of Württemberg.
+He was born in the afternoon of 4 September 1840 at the royal apartments of his parents in The Hague (Paleis aan het Plein).
 His nickname was Wiwill.
-At his birth, he held the third position in the line of succession to the Dutch throne.
-He was also seventeenth in the line of succession to the British throne, his claim being through his mother's great-grandmother Princess Augusta of Great Britain.
+At his birth, he held the third position in the line of succession to the Dutch throne behind his grandfather and father.
+He was also seventeenth in the line of succession to the British throne, his claim being through his mother Sophie's great-grandmother Princess Augusta of Great Britain.

 On 7 October 1840, only a month after his birth, his great-grandfather, the reigning King William I of the Netherlands, abdicated the throne due to disappointment over the recent Treaty of London, which recognized the independence of Belgium (previously provinces of the United Kingdom of the Netherlands), and the intention of marrying a Roman Catholic and Belgian noblewoman, Henrietta d'Oultremont.
 In 1849, after the death of his grandfather King William II of the Netherlands, he became Prince of Orange as heir apparent.
 His Victorian upbringing turned out to be a disaster.

-Failed marriages
+Failed marriage attempts

-After the failed plans for a marriage between Prince William and Princess Alice of the United Kingdom, the second daughter of Queen Victoria, the prince fell in love with the 19-year-old Countess Mathilde von Limburg-Stirum in 1873.
-The relationship between the prince and his parents became very problematic, as his parents refused William's wish to accept Mathilde as his bride in 1874.
+After attempts to marry Prince William off to Princess Alice of the United Kingdom, the second daughter of Queen Victoria or Grand Duchess Maria Alexandrovna of Russia failed, the prince fell in love with the 19-year-old Countess Mathilde van Limburg-Stirum in 1873.
+The relationship between the prince and his parents became very problematic, as his parents (who rarely agreed on anything) refused William's wish to accept Mathilde as his bride in 1874.
 By the standards of the Dutch royal family, a marriage between a member of the royal family and a member of the nobility was considered unequal and therefore unacceptable.
-Also a rumour circulated that Mathilda was an illegitimate daughter of king William III and so William could be marrying his half-sister.
-The 33-year-old William wanted to marry, if necessary, without the consent of his parents.
-However, Mathilda was not yet twenty and so permission was needed from her parents too.
-Since they denied permission, the prince's attempt to marry Mathilda failed.
+Also a rumour circulated that Mathilde was an illegitimate daughter of King William III and so William would potentially be marrying his own half-sister.
+The 33-year-old William wanted to marry, if necessary, without the consent of his parents (this would have cost him his position in the line of succession).
+However Mathilde was not yet twenty and permission was needed from her parents too.
+Since they denied permission, the prince's attempt to marry Mathilde failed.
 She finally married in 1881 Baron Reginald van Tuyll (1845–1903, who may have inspired the eponymous character in P. G. Wodehouse's book Indiscretions of Archie, 1921).
 She died on 14 May 1932, at age 77 at Popham, Hampshire, in England, nearby her daughter Julia Sheffield, Lady Sheffield.